 Participation in student organizations and their activities is an integral part of the Iowa State student experience.
-While most activities will remain unchanged, the organizations must also follow guidelines related to room capacities, face coverings, physical distancing, and food restrictions, among other items.
+While many activities remain unchanged, the organizations must also follow guidelines related to room capacities, face coverings, physical distancing, food restrictions, and more.

 Events and activities outside normal meetings should be registered with the university’s online event authorization system.
 The Student Activities Center developed health and safety guidelines to help student organizations assess and mitigate risks.